 Coronavirus (COVID-19) rent advice

-We know that this is a worrying time and we understand that many of you will be affected financially by the measures the Government has put in place.
+We know that the past year has been a worrying time and we understand that many of you have been affected financially by the measures the Government has put in place.
 We're committed to ensuring that no one is evicted from their home as a direct result of coronavirus (COVID-19).

 If you would like to speak to us about your rent account or need further advice and support, including information on claiming benefits, then you can email firstname.lastname@example.org or call 01442 228000 and either ask for your Housing Officer by name or just say "Housing Income".

 What do I need to do?

 If your household income has been reduced as a direct result of coronavirus (COVID-19), we recommend that you make a claim for benefits.
 This may include applying for Universal Credit, Council Tax Support or Housing Benefit if you are already receiving a ‘legacy’ benefit.

 By claiming Universal Credit, you may receive a housing element to help towards paying all or part of your rent.
 If you are entitled to Universal Credit, you will be able to ask for an Advance Payment to give you access to funds straight away should you need it.
 The Advanced Payment is a loan and will be need to be paid back, generally at a set rate from ongoing payments of Universal Credit.

 The Government has put in place additional measures to ensure that claims are paid without delay.
 Some people who may not have been entitled to benefits before will now be able to make a claim.
 For more information, or to apply, please visit the Government website.

 All we ask of you is that if you apply for a benefit and are successful in your application, that you pay your normal rent once the benefit starts to be paid.
 If a rent debt has built up during your wait for a benefit payment, we will come to an agreement for this to be repaid at an affordable rate.